While many geophysicists work for oil and gas companies, there are opportunities in construction, mining, water companies and environmental agencies

-However, it is more usual for your initial training to be provided on the job.
+However, it's more usual for your initial training to be provided on the job.
 Training in the first six months can be intensive and includes health and safety and field training, as well as exposure to geophysics and seismic data processing.

 There may be a probationary period during which you work alongside an experienced colleague.
 Competency-based appraisals take place regularly in most firms.

-In smaller firms, and for academic posts, there is unlikely to be any formal training - you will be expected to start work straightaway and pick up skills as you go along.
+In smaller firms, and for academic posts, there is unlikely to be any formal training - you'll be expected to start work straightaway and pick up skills as you go along.